Our Top Picks – The Best Humane Mouse Traps

 - Might be too large to close on baby mice

-Third up to bat is an offering by the Kat Sense brand.
+Third up to bat is a serious offering by the Kat Sense brand.
 It’s advertised as a 100% pet and kid safe, ‘peaceful solution to a pesky problem’.
-Another plastic, reusable option on Amazon, this product has a simple 4-step process to set the traps.
+Another plastic, reusable no kill option you can get on Amazon, this product has a simple 4-step process to set the traps.

 - 807 ratings and 14 answered questions at the time of writing this article